 “Shudder” and the following song, “Yours is an Empty Hope,” were both embellished with pyrotechnics, and I have to say, though “Empty Hope” was not on my list of songs I wanted to hear live, it worked so, so well with the timing of the fire blasts.
 It’s my least favorite song off the album, and I wish they had played “Edema Ruh” in its stead, but man, you can’t deny that it just worked.

-The band, of course, welcomed and greeted everyone – Marco in Finnish and Floor in English, hoping that the night would be unforgettable.
+The band, of course, welcomed and greeted everyone – Marko Hietala in Finnish and Jansen in English, hoping that the night would be unforgettable.
 The stage banter was at a minimum, but we found out that the show was being recorded for a live DVD.
 It’s surprising they’re doing another one so soon after Showtime, Storytime, but who’s complaining?

 To break away a moment from the show itself, it’s worth mentioning that the stage set up was really interesting.
 They had some lighting flats above the stage with patterns on them, and three large screens in the back instead of a backdrop.
 This had thematically accurate images on it throughout the show, such as the merry-go-round in “Last Ride of the Day” and mountains in “Alpenglow.”
 Lastly, the pipes and boats of past albums have now been replaced with strange earthen figures that I would really love to have some background on.
 It was far simpler than their stage set-ups in the past, though fit the atmosphere very well.

-Floor then brought us back to the old days, asking if we wanted to hear an old song that they dug out for this tour.
+Jansen then brought us back to the old days, asking if we wanted to hear an old song that they dug out for this tour.
 She tricked us though – they didn’t just play “Stargazers,” but “Sleeping Sun” as well.
-I love it when she sings Anette’s songs, but man, she is really crushing Tarja’s songs as well.
+I love it when she sings Olzon’s songs, but man, she is really crushing Turunen’s songs as well.
 She did the opera parts in “Stargazers” beautifully, and “Sleeping Sun” is one of those “true love” songs for so many people and I can’t imagine anyone being unhappy with this rendition.

 “Ghost Love Score” has become a bit of an obligatory track these days, it seems.
 I have been so glad that they brought it back because I think it’s one of Nightwish’s all-time best songs.
 However, they have been playing it live long enough that I think anyone who had hoped to see it has gotten their fair chance.
 It’s a pretty long song so I wouldn’t mind if they swapped it out for something else at this point.
 Not that I’m complaining, but am I the only one who is dying to hear Floor sing “The Poet and the Pendulum” or “Beauty of the Beast”?